johnno1962/Refactorator/README.md

 Enter a new value for the identifier in the bottom textfield and press the "Preview" button to view the changes that would be made.
 Press the "Save" button to save these changes to disk.
-Use the "Undo" button to revert the changes.
+Use the "Undo" button to revert the changes if need be.

 As a by-product of the analysis performed for refactoring, if you have [Graphviz](http://www.graphviz.org/) installed, you can view an approximate